stephenpascoe/pycim-mp/CODE_REVIEW.rst

 Summary Recommendations
 =======================

+In general the source code shows a very high level of consistency and good coding practices.
+The style is in many cases more constrained than is typical in idiomatic python which values readability above strict rules.

-My main recommendations are as follows:
+Recommendations are given throughout the sections below and in the ``#!REVIEW`` source annotations.
+My main recommendations are as
+follows:

 1. Create a ``setup.py`` file to provide a mechanism for buildint tarballs and to define distribution metadata

 2. Start using the sphinx_ documentation system.

+3. Add module-level docstrings to improve output of python's ``pydoc`` tool and ``help()`` function.

+4. Document your local coding style particularly where it varies from PEP8 and common Python practices.
+I suggest this include the use of properties and instance attribute hiding.

 Code Review